-The applicant seeks approval of a conditional use permit (CUP) to allow their 1,689 sq. ft. single-family dwelling containing 3 bedrooms and 2 bathrooms to be used as a short-term rental for a maximum of 8 transient guests up to 210 nights annually.
-The home is located within an R-1 (One-family Dwelling) district and is not the applicant's primary residence.
+The applicant seeks approval of a conditional use permit (CUP) to allow their 1,821 sq. ft. single-family dwelling to be used as a short-term rental for a maximum of 6 transient guests up to 210 nights annually.
+The applicant has stated that the dwelling has four bedrooms, three on the main level and one on the lower level.
+According to the Boone County Assessor's site, the dwelling contains three bedrooms and two bathrooms.
+No permits have been identified for the construction of the bedroom in the basement.
+As part of the STR Licensing process, a full structural inspection will be performed by Neighborhood Services and the Building and Site Development Division of Community Development.
+These inspections may require corrective action be taken to ensure building code compliance.
+The home is located within an R-1 (One-family Dwelling) district.

-A site-specific evaluation of the property found that the home has an attached 2-car garage and the existing driveway serving the property has sufficient on-site/off-street capacity to support 2 UDC-compliant parking spaces outside of the public right of way.
-Based on this finding, should approval of the requested CUP be considered, it will be necessary to recommend a "condition of approval" that ensures both parking spaces within the 2-car garage are made available at all times the dwelling is in use as an STR.
-Such a condition is necessary to ensure compliance with the minimum parking standards of Sec.
-29-3.3(vv)(1)(ii)(B)(2) and the desired transient guest occupancy.
-Given the number of desired guests, a minimum of 4 UDC-compliant on-site/off-street parking spaces must be provided.
-Any condition of approval is subject to final approval by the City Council.
+A site-specific evaluation of the property found that the home has an attached 1-car garage and the existing driveway serving the property has sufficient on-site/off-street capacity to support 4 UDC-compliant parking spaces outside of the public right of way.
+Given the number of desired guests, a minimum of 3 UDC-compliant on-site/off-street parking spaces must be provided.
+Based on this finding, compliance with the minimum parking standards of Sec.
+29-3.3(vv)(1)(ii)(B)(2) and for the desired transient guest occupancy is met.